dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 status quo is fine the way it is.
 We don't need to cure diseases!
 What?
 We milk them.
 That's a teet!
 If we change things too fast, we lose control and other people aren't intelligent enough to anticipate the change in the resulting system.
+Yeh, this is really depressing and I'm clearly the exception, not the rule ... but my life has become one massive glaring, migrane-inducing exception.

 Yes, we cheerlead innovation and change, but that's all for show!
 Nobody cares.
 We want baby steps so the fat kids can keep up with the